Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Methodology

 where $\ceil{.}$ refers to the \textit{stop gradient} operator, to prevent the backpropagation of gradients to the online network presented in the regression target equation (Eq.~\ref{eq:minto_target_function}).

-In practice, MINTO can be integrated into \ac{DQN}, and more generally into any off-policy algorithm (see Appendix~\ref{appendix:algorithmic_details}), by modifying only a few lines of code.
+In practice, MINTO can be integrated into \ac{DQN} and, more generally, into any algorithm that relies on temporal-difference learning (see Appendix~\ref{appendix:algorithmic_details}), by modifying only a few lines of code.
 The method is \textit{lightweight}, requiring only a single additional feedforward pass of the online network on the next state.
 When implemented in an efficient deep learning framework such as JAX \citep{jax2018github}, this overhead is \textit{negligible}.